Quickback Docs

 Option 2: Use Access Control Instead

-Keep ownership scope but make access permissive, then control visibility via access:
+Keep tenant scope but make access permissive, then control visibility via access:

 // features/jobs/jobs.ts